 - Barbara Ann Karmanos Cancer Institute

 - Wayne State University School of Medicine

-Chronic myeloid leukemia (CML) is a myeloproliferative disorder associated with the Philadelphia chromosome t(9;22)(q34;q11) and/or the BCR-ABL fusion gene.
-This genetic abnormality results in the formation of a unique gene product (BCR-ABL), which results in a constitutively active tyrosine kinase.
+Chronic myeloid leukemia (CML) is a myeloproliferative disorder associated with the Philadelphia chromosome t(9;22)(q34;q11) and/or the BCR-ABL1 fusion gene.
+This genetic abnormality results in the formation of a unique gene product (BCR-ABL1), which results in a constitutively active tyrosine kinase.
 It is this deregulated tyrosine kinase that is implicated in the development of CML and is the target of current therapies.
 (See "Molecular genetics of chronic myeloid leukemia".)

 Imatinib mesylate was the first tyrosine kinase inhibitor used in the treatment of CML.
 Since then, several other tyrosine kinase inhibitors have been developed and tested in patients with CML, most notably dasatinib, nilotinib, bosutinib, and ponatinib.
 (See "Clinical use of tyrosine kinase inhibitors for chronic myeloid leukemia".)